QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 ------------------------------------------

-Now, we compute Hicks-Arrow prices again, but also calculate the implied the yields to maturity.
+Now, we compute Hicks-Arrow prices again, but also calculate the implied the yields to maturity

 This will let us plot a **yield curve**